Table of Contents

 Beyond the broad distinction between coins and tokens, there are also more specific names for different types of cryptos.
 In a somewhat confusing twist, some of the commonly used names have “coin” in them, even when the type of crypto would more generally fall under the token classification.
 In the fast-changing crypto space, sometimes a name sticks before naming convention becomes the new norm.

-- Altcoins.
 Bitcoin was the first cryptocurrency, and it’s still the dominant player in terms of market cap.
 Every other coin is an altcoin.

-- Equity tokens.
 These tokens give someone ownership of a crypto project or an asset, similar to how buying stock allows someone to buy partial ownership of a company.
 For example, each ArCoin token represents a share of the Arca Lab’s Arca U.S. Treasury Fund.

-- Governance tokens.
 Governance tokens give token holders voting rights.
 For example, there could be a vote to change an exchange’s trading fee, and the result depends on the token holders’ votes.
 UNI is a governance token.

-- Meme coins.
 Meme coins are designed to play off a popular meme and they may be joke coins that don’t have any additional use.
 Although some, like Dogecoin and Shiba Inu, have become popular and valuable.

-- Non-fungible tokens.
 Unlike other tokens, non-fungible tokens (NFTs) are unique.
 While every token of the same type (e.g., every UNI) is worth the same amount—just like every dollar is worth the same amount—an NFT’s unique traits means it may be worth a different amount than similar NFTs.
 In this way, NFTs are more like art than currency.

-- Privacy coins.
 A few coins, such as Monero, are created to obscure users’ identities and holdings.
 With other cryptos, transactions are recorded on a public blockchain, they can be tied to crypto wallets, and the wallet’s owner could be identified when they want to sell the crypto for dollars.
 But privacy coins can use hidden addresses to make tracing crypto transactions more difficult.

-- Scamcoins.
 Scammers sometimes create and list coins on exchanges with the intent of stealing investors money.
 They might pay others to promote or “pump” the project or make wild promises, and then abandon the project after enough people buy the crypto.
 For instance, the Squid Game (SQUID) token played off the Netflix show’s popularity and quickly attracted investors.
 However, many found out they weren’t able to sell their tokens after buying, and the creators took off with the money.

-- Shitcoins.
 Shitcoins are coins that were created without any real purpose.
 Unlike meme coins, they don’t necessarily relate to a meme or acknowledge their lack of utility.
 There’s sometimes disagreement within the crypto community and online forums about whether a crypto is a meme coin or shitcoin.

-- Stablecoins.
-Stablecoins are designed to maintain a peg—a fixed exchange rate—with another currency, such as the dollar.
+are designed to maintain a peg—a fixed exchange rate—with another currency, such as the dollar.
 For instance, Tether and USD Coins are supposed to always be worth $1 each, which can make holding stablecoins less risky than a volatile crypto.
 However, the crash of the Terra UST stablecoin (which dropped to $0) shows that even so-called stablecoins aren’t always stable.

-- Utility tokens.
 Utility tokens offer some specific type of utility on a crypto platform or app.
 Holders can spend the token like a gift card to receive a product or service from the associated crypto project, or trade it to someone else who wants to use the token.
 Companies can use the Basic Attention Token (BAT), for example, to pay for advertising on the Brave web browser.
 And browser users can get paid in BAT for viewing advertisements and send BAT to content creators they want to support.

 There may be a few reasons that there are so many cryptos:

-- It’s easy to make a new crypto.
 Creating a new crypto—a token in particular—can take just a few minutes.
 The creators can quickly list the new crypto on a decentralized exchange, although making it useful and promoting the crypto project can take time.

-- Investors back crypto projects.
 Another is that investors have been putting money into crypto projects.
 According to data from Pitchbook, about $30 billion was invested in crypto-related projects in 2021, a large increase from the $6.5 billion invested the previous year.
 The funds can make creating and launching a new crypto more feasible and attractive.

-- Projects get replicated.
 As crypto becomes more popular overall, specific projects get replicated and built on.
 For example, “Chef Nomi” created the SushiSwap exchange as a near-replica of Uniswap (many crypto projects have open source code, which makes this relatively easy to do), and added new features.
 Plus, as groups launch new blockchains, similar projects are created and added to each blockchain.

 Bitcoin remains the top dog.
 But based on their market capitalization—the number of coins or tokens multiplied by their price—the top 10 cryptos after Bitcoin, as of early June 2022, are: